shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/browser-integration-fails-linux.md

 yum install libffi
 ```

-If you've installed libffi and it still doesn't work, try linking the following and then re-launching the SG Desktop:
+If you've installed libffi and it still doesn't work, try creating the following symlink and then re-launching the Shotgun Desktop:

 ```
 sudo ln -s /usr/lib64/libffi.so.6.0.1 /usr/lib64/libffi.so.5
 ```

 Some users have reported success with the above.
 Others still have issues.
-The latest version of SG Desktop added some additional dependencies with the web socket server which we're currently looking into.
+The latest version of Shotgun Desktop added some additional dependencies with the web socket server which we're currently looking into.

 ## Certificate validation failed related issues